9 Sewing Machine Bobbin Problems and Solutions

 - Related Questions

 As you can probably tell, this a problem that would typically affect anyone, especially if they are new to sewing or a bit tired and absent-minded.
-At the same time, using the wrong bobbin is quite common, especially if you have recently bought a new sewing machine.

 Quick Solution